United Nations Security Council: Membership reform

 Proposals to reform the Security Council began with the conference that wrote the UN Charter and have continued to the present day.
 As British historian Paul Kennedy writes, "Everyone agrees that the present structure is flawed.
 But consensus on how to fix it remains out of reach."

 There has been discussion of increasing the number of permanent members.
 The countries which have made the strongest demands for permanent seats are Brazil, Germany, India and Japan.
-Japan and Germany, the main defeated powers in WWII, had been the UN's second- and third-largest funders, respectively, before China took over as the second largest funder in recent years, while Brazil and India are two of the largest contributors of troops to UN-mandated peace-keeping missions.
+Japan and Germany, the main defeated powers in WWII, had been the UN's second- and third-largest funders, respectively, before China took over as the second largest funder in recent years, whilst Brazil and India are two of the largest contributors of troops to UN-mandated peace-keeping missions.

-Italy, another main defeated power in WWII and now the UN's sixth-largest funder, leads a movement known as the Uniting for Consensus in opposition to the possible expansion of permanent seats.
+Italy, another main defeated power in WWII and now the UN's sixth-largest funder, leads a movement known as Uniting for Consensus in opposition to the possible expansion of permanent seats.
 Core members of the group include Canada, South Korea, Spain, Indonesia, Mexico, Pakistan, Turkey, Argentina and Colombia.
 Their proposal is to create a new category of seats, still non-permanent, but elected for an extended duration (semi-permanent seats).
-As far as traditional categories of seats are concerned, the UfC proposal does not imply any change, but only the introduction of small and medium size states among groups eligible for regular seats.
+As far as traditional categories of seats are concerned, the UfC proposal does not imply any change, but only the introduction of small and medium size states amongst groups eligible for regular seats.
 This proposal includes even the question of veto, giving a range of options that goes from abolition to limitation of the application of the veto only to Chapter VII matters.

-Former UN Secretary-General Kofi Annan asked a team of advisers to come up with recommendations for reforming the United Nations by the end of 2004.
+Former UN secretary-general Kofi Annan asked a team of advisers to come up with recommendations for reforming the United Nations by the end of 2004.
 One proposed measure is to increase the number of permanent members by five, which, in most proposals, would include Brazil, Germany, India and Japan (known as the G4 nations), one seat from Africa (most likely between Egypt, Nigeria or South Africa), and/or one seat from the Arab League.
 On 21 September 2004, the G4 nations issued a joint statement mutually backing each other's claim to permanent status, together with two African countries.
 Currently the proposal has to be accepted by two-thirds of the General Assembly (128 votes).